 The Bylaws and Resolutions Committee shall:

-Consider all amendments proposed in accordance with these policies and procedures and submit its report to the Zonta District Board and District Conference.
+Consider all proposed amendments to the District 12 Bylaws and this Policies and Procedures Manual and submit its report to the Zonta District Board and District Conference.

 Review, combine as required, and make recommendations on all resolutions submitted to the District Conference for consideration.

-Review and suggest revisions to the rules of procedure for the District each biennium to ensure they do not conflict with the Zonta International Bylaws.
+Review and suggest revisions to the District 12 Bylaws and the Policies and Procedures Manual each biennium to ensure they do not conflict with the Zonta International Bylaws or District Bylaws.

-Investigate disciplinary matters of removal of District Officers and Directors or members of the District Nominating Committee.

-Upon referral by the District Board, investigate complaints against a club for acting in such a way as to injure the good name of Zonta or hamper its work, and recommend action to the District Board.
-[See Zonta International Bylaws, Article XIV, Section 11(a).]
+Upon referral by the District Board, investigate complaints against an elected district officer, a member of the District Nominating Committee, a club, an officer or director of a club or a member of a club nominating committee , and recommend action to the District Board.

-Promote among the clubs in the District:
+Promote among the clubs within the District:

-Awareness of the Zonta International Bylaws and their importance.
+Awareness of the Zonta International Bylaws and the District 12 Bylaws, as well as their respective importance.

 Awareness of Zonta International Bylaws amendments made at each convention and their consequences.